madaanpulkit/benoit/README.md

 For extracting sentences from news article files we used the script sentenceextractionfiles.ipynb and for adding noise we used addnoise2text.ipynb.

-Our model is in benoit,ipynb
+Our model is in benoit.ipynb